KwatMDPhD/Note/name.md

-## Name variables

-Name within the smallest context.

-Name as generally as possible without being false.
+Name objects using the most specific computer physics (how they are stored) or algorithm (how they are computed).

+Name collections by their content.

-When using external tools, use their names.
+Keep external names.

-Use two characters: thing ➡ `th`.
+Use two characters: string ➡ `st`.

-Uppercase global ones: `TH`.
+Uppercase global ones: `ST`.

-Pluralize by adding one underscore: things ➡ `th_`.
+Pluralize by adding one underscore: strings ➡ `st_`.

 Use one uppercase for matrices and tables: Distance matrix ➡ `D`.